Damien Duff: Personal life

 Duff was born in Ballyboden, County Dublin.

-Duff married Elaine in June 2010 at Babington House near Midsomer Norton in Somerset.
+Duff married Elaine in June 2010 at Babington House near Frome in Somerset.
 The couple's first child, Woody, was born a year later in the county.
 Duff is also a rugby fan, and is personally acquainted with some of Ireland's international rugby players.

 According to the February 2009 issue of FourFourTwo magazine Duff was worth £14 million, placing him 92nd in the magazine's 2009 Football Rich List.

 Duff was referenced in the song Summertime Shootout (featuring T-Pain) by AJ Tracey from his album Flu Game.